Vivid Delights by Michelle Mesker.

 - A rose or elements thereof must be processed in your work

 How do you feel about our famous spider?
 Does Nanzi still have a place in our lives?
 Should Nanzi stay, should Nanzi go?
 What does Nanzi stand for in your eyes.
 Shine your light on Nanzi and show us what you think through a painting, sculpture, installation, print using the medium of your choice.

 - 1 piece per artist

 New exhibitions every month

-In addition to our exhibitions, we have permanent art both in the country house and outside in our garden.
-Various artists have permanently exhibited their artworks for our guests.
+In addition to our exhibitions, we have permanent art both in the country house and outside in our gardens.

-In our Library you can enjoy art collections by Charles van Eijck, Tebó, Zadkine, Ocalia and others.
-Outside in the gardens we have different artworks by Brigitte Wawoe, Giovanni Abath, Michèle Russel-Capriles and much more.
+In our Library you can enjoy art by Charles Eyck, Tebó, Zadkine, Ocalia and many others.
+Outside in the gardens you can see sculptures by Brigitte Wawoe, Yubi Kirindongo, Pito Polo, Michèle Russel-Capriles and many more.

 Landhuis Bloemhof takes pride presenting an unique selection of Nepomuceno’s work, collected by the late May and Max Henriquez.
 These little sculptures are now permanently displayed in the Skina di Nepomuceno (Nepomuceno's Corner) in the former studio of May Henriquez (1915-1999).
 In 2011 Venezuelan sculptor Julio César Briceño donated the bronze image he created of Nepomuceno for this permanent exhibition.